devMatheus20/calculator-js/README.md

-# calculator-js
+# Calculator

-Calculator made with Basic JavaScript Web.
+Basic calculator made with the intention of eating web javascript.